liferay/liferay-docs/user/articles/120-search/03-custom-filters.markdown

 **Invisible (boolean)**
 : If checked, the widget is invisible to regular users.
 The Filter Value from the configuration is applied by default, but users can still filter for other values via URL Parameter.
-Don't worry, you can shut that down if you need to, with the Immutable setting.
+Don't worry, you can shut that down if you need to with the Immutable setting (see below).

 **Immutable (boolean)**
-: Enable this to ensure that the Filter Value cannot be changed by regular users at all.
-The widget becomes invisible to them _and_ filter values set via URL parameter are not accepted.
+: Enable this to ensure that the Filter Value cannot be changed by regular users.
+The widget becomes invisible to them _and_ filter values set via URL parameters are not accepted.
 The Filter Value set in the widget configuration is applied at all times (unless it's disabled).

 **Disabled (boolean)**